-Last updated on March 12th, 2018
+Last updated on August 16th, 2019

 When a town only has 60 residents, you need to do things a little differently.
 Parades are no exception.
 They park the parade displays in place and have the spectators do the walking.
-It’s known as the ‘Whalan’s Stand Still Parade’.
+It’s known as the Whalan’s Stand Still Parade.

 Each year it lands on the Third Saturday of May.
 And with each year the spectators tend to grow as well.
 They expect to see around 2,000 spectators.
 When the weather doesn’t cooperate, the number goes down, but they still celebrate according to Joan.
 The town only takes up .41sq miles so parking can be challenging.
 Often the parking attendants will just quit trying because they’ve run out of space.

-Stand Still Parade Floats
+How a Stand Still Parade Works

 Some things you can expect to see are the local marching band, standing in place of course.
 Stan’s Still moonshine is off to the side.
 He dresses up like a hillbilly to entertain the crowds.
 Sorry, he doesn’t offer any samples.
 The classic fire trucks are on display.
 Local car clubs come out and display their babies.
-The lions club is out passing out treats for the kids.
+The Lions Club is out passing out treats for the kids.
 The area camp program comes to celebrate as well.
 There was even a clown out there for the kids.

 The stand still parade is just one part of the day’s festivities.
 Live entertainment plays from 10am. -3pm.
 Along the bike path, artists have set up and are displaying some of their specialties.
 The town was showing demonstrations on Pickleball.
 It’s a cross between Tennis, Badminton, and Ping-Pong.
-I looked like everyone was having fun trying it out.
+It looked like everyone was having fun trying it out.

 One of the most underrated parts of the festivities was the petting zoo.
 It was hidden off in the back.
 This petting zoo had kittens, ducklings, bunnies, a goat, a pony, and a cow.
 All of the animals were very friendly.
 The staff on hand was very nice and offered to get you any animal you might want to touch yourself.
 Unlike the petting zoos in the cities, you only had a hand of people there.
 This allowed everyone the opportunity to have a one on one experience with the animals.
 It was also probably the closest I have ever gotten to a calf before.

 For anyone not from MN or are just a city girl like me, who hasn’t tried it before, it was a treat.
 Lefse is a Norwegian bread made from Potatoes, Cream, Flour, and Butter.
 The roll it out similar to a really thin flaky tortilla and fry it up on a griddle.
 With some butter, cinnamon and sugar, it makes for a nice snack.

 I was amazed at how much they were able to offer the guests for such a small town.
 My favorite part was watching the bikers come in from the trail and realizing that they were being dumped into the middle of a celebration.
-Since the parade just wrapped up this weekend, check out what they have in store for next year at http://www.standstillparade.org/.
+Since the parade just wrapped up this weekend, check out what they have in store for next year.
 They start planning it out almost as soon as the parade ends.

 Other things to check out

-Pin It For Late
+Pin It For Later